 The week-long Last Frontier Theatre Conference is held every June in Valdez, Alaska.
 It draws a majority of its participants from Alaska, but each year there are also attendees from the rest of the country and beyond.

-Third, there are evening performances each year.
+3. Five to seven evening performances are presented each year.
 The shows are produced by companies throughout the state, primarily from Anchorage, Juneau, and Fairbanks.
-There are also shows imported from outside the state.
+There are also shows imported from outside the state, with prior productions coming from as far away as Australia.
 These shows feature work by past and present participants in the Conference, both featured artists/teachers and participants in the Play Lab.